 What does construal level theory propose?

 In short, CLT suggests that objects and events that are more psychologically distant from the individual will be represented more abstractly compared to objects and events that are psychologically close.
 Furthermore, CLT suggests four forms of psychological distance: temporal, spatial, social, and likelihood.
 Things that are perceived as closer in time and space, people that are perceived as more socially close, and events that are perceived as more likely of occurring, should be construed in relatively concrete terms.

-What studies will we replicate?
+What experiments will we conduct?

 How will the data collection be carried out?